No. 485 Squadron RNZAF: 1943

 At the start of 1943, No. 485 Squadron, still equipped with Spitfire Vbs, moved to RAF Westhampnett which was a satellite airfield of Tangmere, a No. 11 Group station.
 Now part of the Tangmere Wing alongside Nos.
-610 and 165 Squadrons, they continued with their patrol work and escort duties as these type of missions meant that they were less likely to encounter the Fw 190s.
+610 and 165 Squadrons, they continued with their patrol work and escort duties as these types of missions meant that they were less likely to encounter the Fw 190s.
 The occasional Rhubarb was flown but by February these were reduced and instead were allocated to squadrons operating Hawker Hurricanes and the new Hawker Typhoon.
 The following month Grant was posted to Canada on instructing duties for a rest, having flown 150 missions.
 He was replaced by Squadron Leader Reg Baker, who had been with the squadron for 18 months.

 In June, a contingent of pilots were detached to Scotland to practice takeoffs and landings on "dummy" aircraft carrier decks.
 They then moved to Ayr and flew Supermarine Seafire Mk Ibs from the training carrier HMS Argus.
 At the end of the month, the squadron shifted to Biggin Hill, one of Fighter Command's best-known bases.
 The unit, now commanded by Squadron Leader Johnny Checketts, commenced operating the Spitfire Mk IXb.
 Checketts had previously flown with the squadron in 1942 and then served with No. 611 Squadron as a flight commander.

 With its new Spitfires, No. 485 Squadron had a busy summer flying as part of the Biggin Hill Wing, alongside the Free French No. 341 Squadron.
 Over the July–August period, the New Zealanders flew operations nearly every day, sometimes two or more daily.
 Many of these were 'Ramrod' raids, which involved bombers attacking targets in France, diverting Luftwaffe resources while a main raid was mounted on locations elsewhere.
 The Spitfire squadrons, which had a shorter operational range, escorted the bombers making their way to France while North American P-51 Mustangs and Republic P-47 Thunderbolts, having greater fuel endurance, accompanied the main force.
 During this time the squadron destroyed the most enemy aircraft of any squadron of No. 11 Group; on one occasion, 27 July, four German fighters were destroyed.
 This resulted in a congratulatory telegram from Winston Churchill the next day.
 This was bettered on 9 August; while escorting B-26 Marauders bombers on their return to England after a bombing raid, a section led by Checketts encountered eight Bf 109s that had not noticed their approach.
 He destroyed three of them, while the other three pilots of the section shot down one each.